P6100 TRIPLE Kit Piano Microphone for Grand Piano

 Let us go into some details and explanations.
 The REMIC P6100 is an instrument microphone, which is directly attached with very strong magnets to the metal frame of the piano.
 This is a very easy and versatile mounting technique.
 It delivers a very authentic and warm sound.
 The direct contact to the metal will not produce any rattle or disturbing noise.

-If you like a warm, not too hard sound, we suggest a position as illustrated below.
+If you like a warm and present sound, we suggest a position as illustrated below.
 In this position, you want to add a third microphone, to get more bass strings, so you will achieve a fuller sound.

 Super Wide Sound